- Apr 06, 2017

 But you can turn that negotiation around using tactical pressure.
 Be prepared with exact data at the beginning of the audit, knowing your IT requirements in detail so you can push the vendor.
 Try to concentrate your budget — and don’t forget the power of the purchase order!
 You can entice the vendor with a sizable P.O. that you are ready to submit… just as soon as you get their signed letter with your target contract conditions met.

 #7 – Evaluate the TCO of software

 Often software is viewed as a purchase plus maintenance, and that’s it.
 But that’s not true in the calculation of total cost of ownership (TCO).
 You must look at indirect costs and related costs as well as the buy price and depreciation figures.
 Only then can you decide if what you paid for the software has generated value.

 For example, Oracle automatically increases its maintenance fees by 3-4% per year.
 If you calculate that over five years, you end up paying far more after the purchase than for the purchase itself, as you pay 4% the first year, then 4.4% on that, and so on.
 So when you install an Oracle database, it’s not just $32,000 for the initial purchase.
 It’s also 19% of $32,000 for the first year and an increasing cost afterward.
 Learn to think in longer terms such as five years to recognize the real financial impact.

 #8 – Automate everything!

-The bottom line is that Software Asset Management optimization is far too granular to successfully deal with manually.
+The bottom line is that software license optimization is far too granular to successfully deal with manually.
 Tracking your software licenses in Excel files once a year has never been enough to maintain your compliance.
 And this is even more of a hard reality when it comes to periodic optimization.

 We ensure that your company gets complete compliance while reducing your licensing costs to an absolute minimum.
-So get in touch and start your journey to SAM optimization today.
+So get in touch and start your journey to software license optimization today.